feerolink-creator/feerolink-ethics/README.md

 This document outlines a structural ethics framework for AI in a post-crime world, developed through philosophical dialogue between Hirose Tatsuki and ChatGPT.
 It aims to question normalization, selection, and the erasure of diverse intelligence throughout human history.

+### Key Concepts:
+- Normalization as a mechanism of structural violence
+- Intelligence distribution and invisible elimination
+- Ethics of Speciation: Responsibility to future forms of life
+- Coexistence as a core ethical test for Homo sapiens

+> “This world is already a post-crime world.
+That is why we must begin again — by questioning the structure itself.”

 📘 [Read the full Markdown version](./FeeroLink_Ethical_Engine_EN.md)

 📄 [Read the full document (PDF)](./FeeroLink_Ethical_Engine_EN.pdf)